neilcochran/cross-stitch/README.md

 * `colorId` - the id of the desired [`color`](#color-schema) of the stitch

-* `x` - the x coordinate of the lower left corner of the stitch.
+* `x` - the x coordinate of the lower left corner of the square on the grid.

-* `y` - the y coordinate of the lower left corner of stitch.
+* `y` - the y coordinate of the lower left corner of square on the grid.

 * `stitchAngle` - the angle of the half stitch which can be either `45` or `135`.